Indian literature: Tripuri literature

 Tripuri(Kokborok/Tiprakok) is the native language of Tripuri people in present Tripura state in North East of India.

 Tulu literature

 The written literature of Tulu is not as large as the literature of other literary Dravidian languages such as Tamil.

 In foreign languages

 Indian Persian literature

 During the early Muslim period, Persian became the official language of the northern part of Indian subcontinent, used by most of the educated and the government.
 The language had, from its earliest days in the 11th century CE, been imported to the subcontinent by various culturally Persianised Central Asian Turkic and Afghan dynasties.

+In different communities

 Literature from North East India

 Literature from North East India included Assamese literature, Meitei or Manipuri literature, Naga literature, among others.
 Ancient India has many intensive examples, like that of the incredible verses translated from the Ramayana, named Saptakanda Ramayana.
 Choral songs known as Oja-Pali, and theater performances, known as Panchali, were also an extensive part of Assamese literature.

+Dalit literature

+Dalit literature includes works written by Dalits that explain their experiences and advocate for justice and equality.
+It expanded during the Dalit movement.
+The movement's activism and new artistic works advocate for caste equality and protest caste-based oppression and violence.

+LGBTQ literature

+Indian LGBTQ literature, or queer literature, spans mythological and ancient tales, works like "Lihaaf" published during periods of societal stigma, and recent writing as publishing becomes more accessible to the genre.
+These works may be about the LGBTQ community, or be written by LGBTQ writers, or address themes relevant to LGBTQ people.

+Prison literature

+Prison literature in India involves writing by authors who have been incarcerated, and sometimes works written while they are incarcerated.
+The genre is predominantly made up of memoirs, autobiographies, and personal artifacts like letters and diaries.
+Often, these works provide political messaging that counters dominant narratives promoted by institutions of power.
+These works also can provide testimony about how incarcerated people are treated.